This post is an adaptation of my panel “Noragami: A Crash Course in Shintoism” which covers the aspects of Shinto seen in the anime Noragami.

 Izanagi and Izanami

-Izanagi (male) and Izanami (female) were given a jeweled spear with which they stirred the ocean with.
+Izanagi (male) and Izanami (female) were given a jeweled spear with which they stirred the ocean.
 When the spear was pulled out of the water and the drops off the tip splashed in the water, the main island of Japan was created.
 The two then went to the island, got married and had lots of children.
 Izanami would give birth to many gods as well as the other islands of Japan.

 This is essentially Japan’s creation myth.
 This myth was taught as history until WWII.